 If you're an avid watcher of "This is Us", then you might be joining the troves of internet fans who have vowed to swear off their slow cookers forever.
-If you haven't seen the episode that premiered on January 23, this article contains spoiler alerts, so now is a good time to stop reading.
 The cause of Jack's death, or the cause of the fire that caused his death, was a faulty slow cooker.
 This has left fans across the country both sobbing into their coffees and taking a closer look at their Crock-Pots.
 So we decided to answer the question, can your Crock-Pot actually catch fire?

 In the episode, the switch on the Crock-Pot is broken and doesn't turn off.
 When the slow cooker comes back on after Jack goes to bed, it sparks a nearby towel and thus begins the end.
 So here's the deal.
 The possibility of your slow cooker catching fire is extremely slim, but it's not impossible.

 In 2012, Fox News Lifestyle looked at the safety of slow cookers.
 They spoke to Jim Long, then the public information director of the New York Fire Department who said that, "It's not safe to leave any appliance on without someone in the house."
 Of course, that just isn't always possible with slow cooker meals so we checked one more resource.